aakriti-poudel-chhetri/eds220-hwk4/README.md

 # Visualizing fire scars through false color
-## A case of Eation and Palisades fires¶
+## A case of Eaton and Palisades fires

 This repository contains materials for the fourth assignment for the course [EDS 220 - Working with Environmental Datasets](https://meds-eds-220.github.io/MEDS-eds-220-course/).
 This course is part of the [UCSB Masters in Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science).